orinoren/coupon-system/client/react-training/src/pages/admin-main-page/README.md

    returns `<MainSearchForm/>` with placeholder of company.

 3. `getCloseOperationButtonFunc` :
-   returns `<OpertaionsButton/>` with onClick that activate.
+   returns `<OpertaionsButton/>` with onClick that activate

-#

-1. reset Add mode
+- reset Add mode
-2. reset `showOperationsFor` -> to close the `<AdminOperationsContainer/>`
+- reset `showOperationsFor` -> to close the `<AdminOperationsContainer/>`
-3. resetSearchModeAction -> to reset the search details for future opertions to start clean.
+- resetSearchModeAction -> to reset the search details for future opertions to start clean.

 `getOperationsButtonForCustomerFunc` :
  checks if isCustomerMode if true